DataDog/documentation/content/en/observability_pipelines/guide/strategies_for_reducing_log_volume.md

 ### Implement quotas

-You can govern and control your logs at different levels using quotas.
+Govern and control your logs at different levels using quotas.
 For example, at a granular level, you can apply a quota limit to specific application logs (`app:xyz`) or, at a higher level, apply a limit to info logs (`status:info`).
 This can help you meet budget and usage requirements.

 Use the [quota processor][6] to:
 1. Define a filter for the logs you are interested in.
 This could filter logs at a high level, such as for an environment or at a more granular level like for a specific team.
 You can also filter using a combination of log attributes.